• Home

 • Add in the egg and vanilla extract and mix until incorporated.

-• Once the dough is chilled, roll it on a floured surface, add flour to the top of the dough so it won’t stick.
-Using a rolling pin, roll the dough to 1/8″ – 1/4″ thick.
+• Once the dough is chilled, roll it on a lightly floured surface, and add flour to the top of the dough so it won’t stick.
+Using a rolling pin, roll the dough to 1/8″ – 1/4″ inch thickness.

 • Then, use cookie cutters to make shapes.
 Continue rolling the dough and making shapes until the dough is gone.